 Mites feed on leaves, fruits, and roots.
 Most often, they feed on the undersides of leaves where they can spin protective silk webs.
 They feed by puncturing plant cells and sucking the juices.
 Their feeding will turn leaves silvery as the green tissue is sucked away.
 Severe spider mite damage can cause plants to die.

 Spider mites live for two to four weeks.
 Adult female mites can lay 20 eggs each day through their adult lives.
 Eggs are laid at the base of plants or on leaves and buds and hatch in about three days.
-Young mites mature to adulthood in about five days and then live another one to three weeks.
+Young mites mature into adulthood in about five days and then live another one to three weeks.

-Spider mites can be found throughout North America especially in arid climates.
+Spider mites can be found throughout North America, especially in arid climates.

-Target Plants: Spider mites feed on any vegetable crop and fruit trees.
+Spider mites feed on any vegetable crop and fruit trees.
 They can be serious pests for beans, squash, melons, eggplants, and tomatoes in hot, dry weather.

-Organic Controls: Spray cold water on leaves to kill mites or use insecticidal soap.
+Spray cold water on leaves to kill mites or use insecticidal soap.
 Release predatory mites or encourage predatory mites by not using insecticides in the garden—including natural insecticides.

-Organic Control Calendar: Here is what you can do seasonally to control spider mites:
+Here is what you can do seasonally to control spider mites:

 - Before planting: Avoid fertilizers rich in nitrogen which pushes green plant growth; spider mites feast on green leaves.